 "Took me completely by surprise. ...Mortimus Clay's writing style is absolutely charming and sinister all in the same breath..." -DreamStuffBooks.com

 C.R.
-Wiley is a senior contributor to The Imaginative Conservative and a pastor in Manchester, CT.
+Wiley is a senior contributor to The Imaginative Conservative and a minister living in the Pacific Northwest.
 His short stories have appeared in The Mythic Circle and Fear and Trembling , and his nonfiction has appeared in Touchstone Magazine , Relevant Magazine Online , and Modern Reformation , and he is the author of Man of the House.
 The Purloined Boy, Book 1 of the Weirdling Cycle, is his first novel.

 ONESHEET: Download the marketing onesheet HERE .